NeoGeographyToolkit/StereoPipeline/docs/examples.rst

      parallel_stereo left.cub right.cub left.json right.json run/run
      point2dem -r mars --stereographic --proj-lon 77.4 \
        --proj-lat 18.4 run/run-PC.tif

+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.

 The actual stereo session used is ``csm``, and here it will be auto-detected based on the extension of the camera files.
 For